brurucy/materialized-view/README.md

 [![docs](https://docs.rs/materialized-view/badge.svg)](https://docs.rs/materialized-view)

 `materialized-view` is a database-agnostic incremental computation engine whose **focus** is in graph data models, such as RDF and Property graphs.
-As it is an incremental system, the latency incurred to update a query is proportional to the size of the update.
+As it is an incremental system, the latency incurred to update a query view is proportional to the size of the update.

 There are two other projects that are similar in intent, albeit far more general as they support SQL, and are partially